omgnetwork/omgnetwork.github.io/docs/old/block-explorer-troubleshooting.md

 ---

 ## Check Network Availability
-A color marker on the block explorer toolbar allows you to see whether the Plasma child chain and API (OmiseGO Network) is available, unavailable, or problematic:
+A color marker on the block explorer toolbar allows you to see whether the Plasma child chain and API (OMG Network) is available, unavailable, or problematic:
 * Green - available
 * Amber - problem state; byzantine events detected
 * Red - unavailable